-Domestic hot water with central storage and associated pipework distribution systems shall only be used if it is impractical to use point of use electric hot water heaters.
+Hot water with central storage and associated pipework distribution systems shall only be used if it is impractical to use point of use electric hot water heaters.
+Trace heated hot water flow pipework shall not be used in place of a pumped hot water return.
+Thermostatic mixing valves (i.e. TMV2 or TMV3 as appropriate) shall be installed on all wash hand basins and high risk environments such as child care to provide safe hot water temperatures.
 Spray taps shall not be used.

-Galvanised mild steel pipework, fittings and calorifiers shall not be used, only copper, stainless steel or appropriate plastic materials may be used.
+Galvanised mild steel pipework, fittings and calorifiers shall not be installed; only copper, stainless steel or appropriate plastic materials may be used.